MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

 ### Proof
 - There is a path from $s$ to $t$ if an only iff $t$ is a member of some layer
 - Let $v$ be a node in layer $L_{j+1}$ and $$u$ be the "first" node in $L_j$ such that $(u,v)$ is an edge in $G$.
 Consider the graph $T$ formed by all edges, directed from $u$ to $v$
-  - Notice that $T$ is a tree becasue it is connected and the number of edges in $T$ is the number of nodes in all the laters minus one
+  - Notice that $T$ is a tree because it is connected and the number of edges in $T$ is the number of nodes in all the laters minus one
   - $T$ is called the BFS Tree

 ### Inductive Proof of BFS Distance Property